Why “Working From the Beach” Is the New Hustle Trap

 When women are told that freedom means working from a beach, what we’re really being told is that we need to be productive everywhere.
 That there’s no space for switching off.
 That if we aren’t using every moment, even on holiday, to get ahead, we’re somehow failing.

-And this isn’t just a feeling; the data backs it up.
 Nearly 65% of UK workers experienced burnout in Summer 2024, which is more than 16 million people, and an 11-point rise since 2022.
 Women are the ones who are hit the hardest: in one survey, 69% of women reported workplace burnout, with 18% saying they’d felt stressed at work every day for three months, double the rate of men.

-As I’m sure you’ve read before, women already carry invisible loads, at work, at home, and socially.
+Women already carry invisible loads, at work, at home, and socially.
 We’re expected to be high-performing professionals and perfectly present partners, friends, mothers, daughters… and so much more.

 The “CEO on the sand” narrative piles another layer onto this: be glamorous, be flexible, be free but don’t forget to stay visible, keep hustling, and never drop the ball.